Skip to content

 memcpy(dst, m_pHead, (m_pTail - m_pHead + 1) * sizeof TYPE);

-Fix: use m_nCount directly rather than recomputing the split from pointers:
+Fix: use m_nCount directly when deriving the wrapped split:

 const UINT_PTR nTail = m_nCount - (m_pEnd - m_pHead);